julwrites/blog/src/pages/about.md

 I am married to a Filipino lady (who is also a software engineer), and we have one daughter.
 We both are Christian, and committed to the vision of Christian Disciple-making in particular.

-I hope that provides enough underlying context for anything you may read here.
+I hope that provides enough underlying context for anything you may read here

 ### Enough said, enjoy!